Charles Cook (dancer): Early life

-Little is known about Cook's personal life.
-He never married but had a close, seemingly flirtatious, relationship with his student Jane Goldberg.
-In addition to frequently performing around New York City, he also attended other arts events in the city.
-He is noted to have attended the presentation of tap shoes to the mayor Dinkins of New York City on National Tap Dance Day in 1990, and attended celebrations of Duke Ellington and Charles "Honi" Coles.
-There are multiple references to Cook's drinking habits, in particular his habit of drinking before shows, causing him to lose control or miss steps on stage.
-Cook also had been mentioned to have mood swings and emotional outbursts before shows.
-In 1989, he was rushed from his home on St. Nicholas Ave to St. Luke's Hospital after collapsing for an unknown reason.
-Cook died in early August, 1991 at the age of 77 in New York City from kidney failure.
-He left instructions that his ashes were to be spread in "2040 7th Avenue space".

 Career

 Early career

 Cook began performing at a young age, and in 1929 performed with the act "Garbage and His Two Cans", playing the garbage cans, and toured Black vaudeville circuits with Sarah Venabe and Her Picks.
 In 1930 he formed the dance team Cook & Brown with Ernest "Brownie" Brown.
 This was a "knockabout" comedy act, complete with acrobatic stunts, comedy, tumbling, and dancing.
 It was noted to be some of the best comedy dancing during the 1930s, and they opened at the Cotton Club and performed at Lafayette Theatre.
 They were the second Black set to appear at Radio City Music Hall.
 Cook and Brown were also featured in the 1943 film "Chatter".
 Both Brown and Cook had to continue the tradition of "blacking up" by wearing burnt cork, though they tried to avoid the practice as much as possible.

+He is quoted as saying "if you can walk, you can dance".